mvn23/pyotgw/README.md

 This method is a coroutine.

 ---
-##### OpenThermGateway.get_room_temp(_self_)
-Get the current room temperature.
-This method provides the room temperature, normally measured by the thermostat.

-Returns the currently known room temperature.

----
-##### OpenThermGateway.get_setback_temp(_self_)
-Get the setback temperature.
-The setback temperature is used in conjunction with `away mode` on the OpenTherm Gateway.

-Returns the currently known setback temperature.

----
 ##### OpenThermGateway.get_status(_self_)
 Update the OpenThermGateway object with the information from the `PS` command.
 This method is also called from `OpenThermGateway.connect()` to populate the status dict with initial values.